Windows Me: Real mode DOS

 Windows Me restricted support for real mode MS-DOS.
 As a result, IO.SYS in Windows Me disregards CONFIG.SYS, COMMAND.COM and WIN.COM and directly executes VMM32.VXD.
 In its default configuration the system would neither boot into an MS-DOS command prompt nor exit to DOS from Windows; real mode drivers such as ANSI.SYS could not be loaded and older applications that require real mode could not be run.
 Microsoft argued that the change improved the speed and reliability of the boot process.

 In Windows Me, the CONFIG.SYS and AUTOEXEC.BAT files are used only to set global environment variables.
 The two files (if present) are scanned for settings relating to the environment variables, and any other commands present are moved into a Windows registry key (see below).
-The two files thus contain only settings and preferences which configure the "global environment" for the computer during the boot phase or when starting a new virtual DOS machine (VDM).
+The two files thus contain only settings and preferences that configure the "global environment" for the computer during the boot phase or when starting a new virtual DOS machine (VDM).

 To specify or edit other startup values (which, in Windows 98, would be present in the AUTOEXEC.BAT file) the user must edit the following Windows registry key: